-IFRS 9 addresses the classification, measurement and de-recognition of financial assets and financial liabilities and introduces new rules for hedge accounting.
+IFRS 9: Financial Instruments and associated Amending Standards (applicable to annual reporting periods beginning on or after January 1, 2018) addresses the classification, measurement and de-recognition of financial assets and financial liabilities and introduces new rules for hedge accounting.
 In December 2015, the IASB made further changes to the classification and measurement rules and also introduced a new impairment model.
 These latest amendments now complete the new financial instruments standard.
-The Company is assessing the impact of adopting IFRS 9 on its consolidated financial statements which is mandatory for financial years commencing on or after January 1, 2018.
+The directors anticipate that the adoption of IFRS 9 will not have a significant impact on the Company's financial statements.

-The IASB has issued a new standard (IFRS 15) for the recognition of revenue.
-This will replace IAS 18 which covers contracts for goods and services and IAS 11 which covers construction contracts.
+IFRS 15: Revenue from Contracts with Customers (applicable to annual reporting periods beginning on or after January 1, 2018) replaces IAS 18 which covers contracts for goods and services and IAS 11 which covers construction contracts.
 The new standard is based on the principle that revenue is recognised when control of a good or service transfers to a customer - so the notion of control replaces the existing notion of risks and rewards.
-The Company is currently assessing the impact of adopting IFRS 15 on its consolidated financial statements which is mandatory for financial years commencing on or after 1 January 2017.
+The directors anticipate that the adoption of IFRS 15 will not have a significant impact on the Company's financial statements.